Svantevith/integrated-phishing-detection-for-IMAP-servers/README.md

 2. If MAIL_BOXES or SPAM_BOX are empty, user is prompted to select mailbox(es) from the console.

 ## Room for Improvement
-To accomplish this project, two datasets in the .mbox format were for training.
+To accomplish this project, three text corpuses were used for machine learning:
-* The first one was a phishing email corpus, where every email is a reported and verified phishing attempt: https://www.kaggle.com/datasets/oakent/phishing-emails-mbox
+* The first dataset was a phishing email corpus, where every email is a reported and verified phishing attempt: https://www.kaggle.com/datasets/oakent/phishing-emails-mbox
 * The second dataset was an email corpus containing legitimate messages from the Enron company.
-I took the advantage of already converted Enron mbox dataset from @degoocampoh: https://github.com/diegoocampoh/MachineLearningPhishing/blob/master/code/resources/emails-enron.mbox
+I took the advantage of already converted Enron mbox dataset from [@degoocampoh]: https://github.com/diegoocampoh/MachineLearningPhishing/blob/master/code/resources/emails-enron.mbox
-For further improvement of the algorithms, more datasets from the online archive https://monkey.org/~jose/phishing/ can be used to train for a greater extent.
+* The third dataset was a csv containing labeled email messages content from Kaggle https://www.kaggle.com/code/kerneler/starter-fraud-email-datasets-46b38b81-0/data

-Furthermore, additional production-environment data should be fed to the algorithms, in order to make this project highly applicable and accurate in real life.
+Although both the LSTM and ensemble models perform very accurately on the test data (98.76%), the algorithms are very likely to be underfitted in terms of actual incoming emails.
+For further improvement, algorithms could be trained for a greater extent on more datasets from the online archive https://monkey.org/~jose/phishing/ - especially ones younger than 2015, as it is contineously updated with new, hand-classified phishing emails.
+On the other hand, additional production-environment data should be fed to the algorithms, in order to make this project highly applicable and accurate in real life.

 ## Contact
-Created by [@Svantevith] - feel free to contact me!
+Created by [@Svantevith] - feel free to contact me via LinkedIn https://pl.linkedin.com/in/szczyburafilip